-85Mbps ±10% useable bandwidth per network Example: Four megapixel cameras, all sharing one coax network, each sending 20Mbps video stream(s).
+85Mbps ±10% useable bandwidth per network Example: Four megapixel cameras, all sharing a 2-Wire network, each sending 20Mbps video stream(s).

-Power Output:
+Power output:

 This Power Sourcing Equipment (PSE) supports Powered Devices (PDs) that are compatible with IEEE 802.3af/at, or PDs that draw up to 60 watts.
-For maximum power/distance, 56 VDC appears on all eight RJ45 pins, and are current-protected and transient-protected.
+For maximum power/distance, 56VDC appears on all eight RJ45 pins, and are currentprotected and transient-protected.